COGSLLC/civicjournal-time/QUERY.md

 ## Current Limitations / Future Work

-- `get_leaf_inclusion_proof` performs a linear scan of level‑0 pages.
-Indexing or hints would improve performance.
+- `get_leaf_inclusion_proof_with_hint` still performs a linear scan of level‑0 pages when the hint does not match.
+Full indexing would improve performance.
-- Pagination for very large delta reports is not yet implemented.
 - The FFI only exposes container state retrieval; additional query functions may be exported as needed.

 The overall query interface is functional and can reconstruct state, produce delta reports, verify page integrity, and generate inclusion proofs, but efficiency improvements and broader FFI coverage remain open tasks.